 We have made versions of these videos in the two most common standard sizes: the as-filmed Full HD, 1920x1080p, and the reduced-size HD, 1280x720p.
 For those of our poor brethren afflicted with Small Screen Disease, there are a few in 640x480p.
 Additionally, we have created versions in differing bit-rates, the higher rates obviously providing greater image quality.
 Generally, the smaller files use more intense compression, while the larger files are less compressed.
 Over time, the selection of different versions may be increased.

 The .m4v format is essentially the same as .mp4 and should play well on all platforms.
 If not, double your money back!
 The .mkv files are encoded in Matroska VP9, an open format playable by various free programs, including MPC-HC and VLC.
 VP9 provides good compression with comparatively few artifacts and flaws.
 Moreover, it’s free to everyone; there is no company collecting royalties in the dim background.
 Please note that Windows Media Player does not do Matroska.

 Realistically, across the various image sizes, compression codecs, and resolutions, there is remarkably little variation in actual image and sound quality.

-PLEASE NOTE: If you download these and cannot get them to play, please let us know.
+PLEASE NOTE: If you experience any problems with these videos, please let us know.
 In a rational world, there would be only one video format, and it would work everywhere.
 Since that is precisely the opposite of what really exists, we have made several versions of each of the various videos, in the hope that at least one will work on your device.
 If not, let us know, and we will try to find something that will fly.
-In your e-mail to email@example.com, tell us which video it was and what player you used.
+In your e-mail to firstname.lastname@example.org, tell us which video it was and what player you used.
 Thank you!